-Even books from major publishing houses have mistakes from time to time.
+Even books from those major traditional publishing houses have mistakes from time to time.
 You may never have noticed this, because (like every reader) you don’t pause and scrutinize every word.

 16. Assuming You Know the Best Format for Your Ebook Already

 Even if you started out with a specific end goal in mind, be sure to review your options once you’ve finished your ebook.